Julcatan/kickstarter-analysis/README.md

 The purpose of the analysis was to support Louise’s decision on timing for her fundraising Campaign.
 The analysis suggests that the best time to launch a successful campaign would be in May, followed by June and July.
 The number of failed campaigns is spread relatively equal throughout the year.
-Timing does not seem to have a big influence here.
+The Launch date does not seem to have a big influence on how many campaigns fail.

 - What can you conclude about the Outcomes based on Goals?